reipared/udemy-devops-14-real-projects/012-CronjobVaultBackupHelmMinikube/03_Y_MacOnly.md

 ### 3. Enable Minikube Dashboard (Optional)

-You can also enable your **Minikube dashboard** by running below command:
+we can also enable our **Minikube dashboard** by running below command:

 ```bash
 minikube dashboard
 ```

-You should see a Kuberentes Dashboard page pop out in your browser immediately.
-You can explore all Minikube resources in this UI website.
+we should see a Kuberentes Dashboard page pop out in our browser immediately. we can explore all Minikube resources in this UI website.

-### 4. Install Helm v3.x
+### 4. Install Helm

-Follow the instruction here [Helm v3.x](https://helm.sh/docs/intro/install/)

 ```bash
 brew install helm